 RESTORATIVE JUSTICE CENTER

 Student voice and peer support are key elements to maintaining a positive school community and creating a more restorative approach for all campus discipline issues.
-Integrated with our Restorative Practices Experience, we assist schools in creating unique, student-led Restorative Justice Centers (RJC) that help change the traditional discipline model to a more restorative approach.
+Integrated with our Restorative Practices Experience Training, we assist schools in creating unique, student-led Restorative Justice Centers (RJC) that help change the traditional discipline model to a more restorative approach.
 We aim to make the RJC the heart of the school community and build more equitable systems of support for students and staff.

 WHAT TO EXPECT